ethereum-optimism/community-hub/src/docs/governance/gov-01.md

   - Treasury Appropriations
   - Rights Protections

-  For a more detailed description of each Proposal Type, see [Proposal Process – By Proposal Type](gov-01.md#proposal-process-by-proposal-type) below.
+  For a more detailed description of each Proposal Type, see [Proposal Process By Type](gov-01.md#proposal-process-by-type) below.

 - **Properly formatted to the applicable Template**.
   Each Proposal Type will have a specific Template associated with it.